 Amortisation for the Group during the six month period ended 31 December 2022 was £6.6m, an increase of £2.0m from £4.6m in the prior year period.
-This increase is driven by amortisation on software assets held following an IT refresh.
+This increase is driven by amortisation on increased software assets held following the IT transformation programme.